ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 logger.addHandler(file_handler)
 ```

-This is how the outputs look like.
+This is what the outputs look like.

 ```python
 2023-04-03 18:54:03 DEBUG: Debug message. - c:\users\agad069\desktop\logger\example2.py:46